awsdocs/amazon-ecs-developer-guide/doc_source/private-auth.md

    1. For **Secrets manager ARN**, enter the full Amazon Resource Name \(ARN\) of the secret that you created earlier\.
 The value must be between 20 and 2048 characters\.

    1. Fill out the remaining required fields and any optional fields to use in your container definitions\.
 More container definition parameters are available in the **Advanced container configuration** menu\.
-For more information, see [Task Definition Parameters](task_definition_parameters.md)\.
+For more information, see [Task definition parameters](task_definition_parameters.md)\.

    1. Choose **Add**\.